RoshandaNixon/lambda-python-data-validation/README.md

    - Check each entry of a CSV file line by line to detect invalid entries.

 ## Customization
-You can customize the product_line and item variable lists to reflect your preapproved values for your CVS file columns.
-Also change the row number that corresponds to placement in your file.
+You can customize the product_line and item variable lists to reflect your preapproved values specific to your CVS file columns.
+Also change the row number to corresponds to placement in your file.

 ## Note
 Ensure that your AWS credentials are properly configured for `boto3` to interact with AWS Lambda.
 Also, ensure your Lambda Function has the proper permissions to S3.